online doctor logo

 It is important to inform any current or past partner about your diagnosis so they are also able to be tested.
 You can still spread chlamydia while taking your antibiotics.
 It is important to abstain from sex for seven days after your last treatment.

 It is possible to become reinfected with chlamydia.
-Moreover, it is important to take all of your antibiotics and to have any possible partners tested and treated to prevent re-infection.
+Moreover, it is important to take all your antibiotics and have any possible partners tested and treated to prevent reinfection.

 Prevention of Chlamydia in Men